StackVista/stackstate-docs/use/alerting/k8s-derived-state-monitors.md

 ## Overview

-In Observability scenarios where logical (business) components lack direct monitors but are affected by issues in their technical dependencies, you can use the derived-state-monitor to propagate health states to them.
+In Observability scenarios where logical (business) components lack direct monitors but are affected by issues in their technical dependencies, you can use the derived-state-monitor function to derive a state from the connected technical components for the logical component.
 This monitor traverses component dependencies and selects the most critical health state based on direct observations (e.g., from metrics), ignoring any already-derived states.
-It starts from a group of components defined by `componentTypes` and propagates health upwards to the top-level logical components.
+It will apply the derived state to all components selected through the `componentTypes` parameter.
-During traversal, only components with observed (non-derived) health states are considered for health propagation.
+During traversal, only components with observed (non-derived) health states are considered for health derivation.
 Components with derived states are skipped in evaluation but still traversed to reach deeper dependencies—for example, logical components depending on other logical components.

 ## Derived Health State Monitor example